learn-co-curriculum/fewpjs-oo-single-responsibility-principle/README.md

 can get to all the functionality we had.

-This configuration is just one option - depending on what information and behaviors we need, we could get more detailed or realistic and add even more classes.
-We could de-compose the engine down into individual parts, for instance.
+This configuration is just one option - depending on what information and behaviors we need, we could get more detailed and add even more classes.

+## The Benefits of Applying the Single Responsibility Principle

-Exactly how we shape associations between classes is up to us, and that is one of the benefits of applying SRP.
+One of the benefits of applying the single responsibility principle is that it informs us while we design.
+Exactly how we shape relationships between classes is up to us, but the single responsibility principle guides to take a scissors to larger, complicated classes and break them out into individual purposes.

 Instead of all the responsibilities jumbled into one class, we are encouraged to specifically define how each responsibility is related to another.
-The `Transmission` doesn't need to be connected to the odometer.
-Both the `Car` and `Engine`, however, have direct connections to the `FuelTank`.
-We've established the meaning and purpose of each thing by providing their context to other classes.
+We've taken a bunch of 'internal' wiring from the `Car` class and exposed it externally.
+The concept of a car is now represented by many classes and _how each class interacts_, rather than one giant class and its inner workings.

+Separating responsibilities also tends to create more meaningful representations.
+The `Transmission` doesn't need to 'know' about the `Odometer`, but `Car` knows about both and acts as a sort of entry point to get to other class instances.

+Notice that both the `Car` and `Engine`, have direct connections to the `FuelTank`.
+Since `Car` is serving as a 'container' of other parts, it makes sense for it to directly know how much gas it has. `Engine` also needs to know the amount of gas left in its fuel tank.

+Each relationship serves a purpose, and by applying the single responsibility principle, we've established meaning and purpose for each class by giving them _context_, neighboring classes that act on or serve each other.

-We've isolated behaviors, so if we choose to modify one class, we've reduced the chance for unexpected side effects.
+By applying SRP, we've also isolated behaviors.
+If we choose to modify one class, we've reduced the chance for unexpected side effects.
 If there are bugs, we can clearly follow behavior from class to class and know what other classes might be affected.

 ## Conclusion